Wearable Monitoring Systems for Swallowing Function and Disorders

 Time Frame: Pre and Post each experiment (i.e., right before the placement of sensors on the subject and 1 hour after the sensors have been placed and 5 minutes after their removal)

-Safety will be examined by documenting the incidence of skin and intraoral irritations in the subjects.
-A visual inspection form including a binary scale (YES/NO) has been devised by the investigators (no formal name) and will be used by a rater who will thoroughly inspect the participants' submandibular skin and intraoral cavity before and after each experiment.
+Safety will be examined by documenting the incidence of skin irritations and pain in the subjects.
+A visual inspection form including a binary scale (YES/NO) has been devised by the investigators (no formal name) and will be used by a rater who will thoroughly inspect the participants' submandibular skin before and after each experiment.
 For any irritation or change in appearance YES will be selected and the type of irritation will be descriptively recorded (e.g., red skin).
+Pain is also rated in the same way through a question to the participants.
 This form will be completed by a rater who is not part of the data collection process and who is blinded to sensors type to avoid any bias.The number of YESs will be used to calculate the incidence of these adverse effects in the sample.

 Pre and Post each experiment (i.e., right before the placement of sensors on the subject and 1 hour after the sensors have been placed and 5 minutes after their removal)